Muhammad-MM/Journal50/README.md

 Your journal is stored locally on your computer and is never sent to any server, secured with a private key you provide.

+Users are able to keep track of their thoughts and experiences in a safe and private space, knowing that their data is secure.

+## Features

+* Import button:
+  * Users are able to import their .j50 journal (secured with AES encryption)
+* New Journal button:
+  * Users are able to create a new journal, initially a key inputted by the user is required to sign up
+* Export Journal:
+  * Data is encrypted with the same key used to decrypt before being downloaded back to the client
+* Date selector:
+  * Select date, month and year in the following format dd/mm/yyyy --> a calender is also implemented
+* Time selector:
+  * Select time in the format --:--
+* Title & content inputs:
+  * Self explanatory
+* Submit button:
+  * Submits the entry into the journal
+* List button:
+  * Lists all the entries in the journal
+  * Users are also able to click on an entry to edit it --> if the content is different the entry is updated

 ## The Tech
 - Python
 - HTML